 Goodwill is a valuable asset.
 As with other assets, such as homes and cars, goodwill is part of what a person "owns," even though it is generally intangible.
 Nonetheless, certain goodwill can be valued and divided in a divorce, or otherwise accounted for in the context of a divorce settlement.
 There are two types of goodwill: personal and commercial.
-If you're a business owner - a physician who owns a medical practice, for example - read on to learn more.
+If you're a business owner or a physician who owns a medical practice - then knowing what goodwill can or cannot be divided is essential.

 At Hendershot, Cannon, Martin & Hisey, P.C., many of our clients are professionals (or the husbands and wives of professionals).
 Accountants, engineers, lawyers, doctors, and other professionals are often shareholders, partners, or sole owners in their businesses.
 Over years in practice, many professionals build up a measure of personal goodwill, which helps contribute to the success of their practices.